 My Main Page with Links to My Other Book Reviews

 by Neil Postman

-Neil Postman argues that schools should emphasize three A’s: Astronomy, anthropology and archeology.
+Neil Postman argues schools should emphasize three A’s: Astronomy, anthropology, and archeology.
 It does not matter much what gets taught, he claims, what matters is wow-ability.
 The three A’s are more intellectually fun than other subjects.
-Ergo, they are better.
+Ergo, better.

 Unfortunately, the three A’s are bad idea.
 It does matter what is taught.
-Reading and writing matter.
+Reading and writing and logic matter.
 And it matters what is read and written.

-Anthropology, archeology, and astronomy have little of practical value, little of moral value and little of artistic value.
-Anthropology and archeology often teach people that because some tribe does something it makes it acceptable.
-They teach people how to live by describing how other people live rather than by making arguments about how people should live.
+Anthropology, archeology, and astronomy have little practical value, little of moral value, and little of artistic value.
+Anthropology and archeology often teach individuals that because some tribe does something it makes it acceptable.
+They teach individuals how to live by describing how other people live rather than by making arguments about how people should live.

 The wow-ability of astronomy is overrated.
 If we should prefer wow-ability, why not make the curriculum monster trucks, professional wrestling, and soap operas?

-The best ideas in this book are his technology ideas, which can be found elsewhere.
+The best ideas in this book are his technology ideas, which can be found elsewhere, too.
 They include:

 · Sometimes technologies provide overall benefit and sometimes they do not.
 And even the beneficial ones harm some.
 And the harmful ones benefit some.
 They are not neutral.
-Whenever I hear someone say technologies are neutral, it makes me react the same as when I hear someone say evil religious people can not be religious.
+Whenever I hear someone say technologies are neutral, it makes me react the same as when I hear someone say evil religious individuals must not really be religious.
 I want to puke.

 · Technologies come with implied or explicit philosophies delivered by the faithful.
 The peddlers of technologies compete for our attentions and admiration.

-Televisions and technologies are not alone in its ability to amuse ourselves to death.
-So can the curriculum offered here, a gathering of intellectual distractions.
+Televisions and technologies, however, are not alone in their abilities to amuse ourselves to death.
+So can the curriculum offered here.
 Subject matter is not everything in the classroom, but it is not nothing either.
-Curriculums are often political and arbitrary, but they are not that arbitrary.
+Curriculums are often political and arbitrary, but not this arbitrary.
 The author says technologies are ecological, and I say, so are curricula.
 Not recommended.

+My Main Page with Links to My Other Book Reviews